javarb/notes/sessions/2018/december/Session_20.md

   remotes/origin/master
 ```

-And we add the `-p` flag to sync deleting to avoid to see locally, remote branchs that doesn't existed in really remotely:
+Also we added the flag `-p` (`prune`) to the `fetch` command in order to sync deleting, and so avoid to see locally remote branches that doesn't existed remotely:

 ```bash
 [jaar@port-staff api]$ git fetch -p